Nightveil

 Nightveil is a fictional character, a superheroine who appears in the Femforce comic book, published by AC Comics.
 An adaptation of the Golden Age superhero Phantom Lady, she has also been known as Blue Bulleteer and Nightfall.
 Her secret identity is Laura Wright, daughter of a member of the United States Senate.

 Publication history

 Nightveil (in her Blue Bulleteer identity) is an adaptation of the Golden Age superhero Phantom Lady.
 AC believed that the copyrights to the original character and stories had lapsed and were now in the public domain, but DC Comics asserted that it owned the rights to the character.
 AC declined to challenge the larger publisher.

-In her first appearance of Femforce #1 (January 1985), she was referred to as the Blue Bulleteer, but in the issue of Bill Black's Fun Comics #4 (March 1983), she was called Nightfall.
+In her first appearance, Captain Paragon #1 (1972), she was named The Phantom Lady.
+In Bill Black's Fun Comics #4 (March 1983), she became Nightfall.
+She was renamed Nightveil in Nightveil #1 (1984).
+She first appeared as Blue Bulleteer in FemForce Special #1 (Fall 1984).

 Fictional character biography

 Laura Wright was born on December 4, 1920.
 She began her crimefighting career as the masked Blue Bulleteer, using a pair of firearms to battle evil.
 In the 1960s, Laura became the pupil of an otherworldly being Azagoth.
 He took her to another dimension called Limbo for sorcery training.
 Then, she later reappeared on Earth as Nightveil, with her youth restored and ready to fight crime again.
 Nightveil combats supernatural villains like the Black Shroud, Gorgana, and her nemesis Alizarin Crimson.